 UP or DN tag identity and a corresponding genotype was successfully determined for 7,195 samples.
 For 7,030 samples, the UP or DN tag was unique, and for 165 samples, both the UP and DN tag sequences were redundant with another sample where the called genotype was isogenic or highly similar (≤2 differences), indicating the presence of a single strain in multiple wells.
 When processing the sequencing data, a single strain was randomly chosen to represent each unique UP and DN tag sequence.

-Examining Putative Wild-Type Pool Strains
+Examining putative wild-type pool strains

 For 73 MATa and 131 MATα strains, pooled sequencing analysis had called the genotype as wild-type.
 Many of these strains were isolated and tested for the presence of one or more gene knockout cassettes by growth in SC –Ura.
 Out of 96 MATα strains, 74 exhibited no detectable growth in SC –Ura, and likely arose from remaining barcoder parents which had escaped a previous SC –Ura selection step.
 The genotypes for the these 74 strains were kept as is, while the other 23 strains, as well as 46 untested strains were discarded from the analysis.
 Out of 45 MATa strains, all exhibited growth in SC-Ura.
 Individual genotyping was performed for these MATa strains, and was successful for 40 of 45 strains, confirming the lack of true wild types.
 These strains had their stated genotype was corrected (Data S2).
 The 5 unsucessfully genotyped strains, as well as 28 additional strains were discarded from analysis.
 When calculating linkage and distribution of gene knockouts (Fig. S2), the wild-type MATα strains were excluded from analysis as they were likely parental strains rather than progeny arising from mating.

-Estimating Genotyping Accuracy by Knockout Distribution
+Estimating genotyping accuracy by knockout distribution

 To lend independent support to the genotyping accuracy determined by gold standard strains, an alternate method based on the distribution of knockouts in the population was used.
 Since en masse genotyping associates barcode sequences with ABC transporter knockouts, the absence of a given barcode implies either a wild-type genotype at that locus or a failure in amplification, sequencing, or calling.
 Conversely, cases where a wild-type is called as a mutant are expected to be comparably rare.
 Excess wild-type calls lead to a reduction in the average number of knockouts in the pool, and can be used to estimate genotyping accuracy.
 The average number of knockouts in the pool was 7.0, lower than the 8 expected with perfect genotyping.
 If there are no wild-type to mutant miscalls, this number is most likely with an asymmetric genotyping accuracy of 93.8%, compared to the 93.2% estimated by comparison to gold standards (Fig. S2C).

-Indiviual Liquid Growth Profiling
+Indiviual liquid growth profiling

 To measure individual strain growth, the OD600 nm of a 0.0625 OD600 nm starting culture was measured in the appropriate medium every 15 mins using a GENios microplate reader (Tecan).

-Drug Testing for Growth Inhibition
+Drug testing for growth inhibition

 The effects of 16 different drugs on strain growth were tested to find a concentration which inhibits wild type growth by approximately 20% (Data S3).
 All drugs used were dissolved in 2% DMSO, which was used as a solvent control.
 Growth was determined by the Average_G metric60, which represents the average generation time.

-Population Growth Profiling by High-Throughput Sequencing
+Population growth profiling by high-throughput sequencing